HumzahChoudry/swift-inheritance-basics-web-112017/README.md

 }
 ```

-Now let's subclass it into a new class `GroceryItem` and add an optional property for an expiration date:
+Now let's subclass it in a new class `GroceryItem` and add an optional property for an expiration date:

 ```swift
 class GroceryItem: Item {